mobarski/ask-my-pdf/README.md

 ### Ask my PDF - Question answering system built on top of GPT3

-The main use case is answering questions about boardgame rules based on the instruction manual.
-The app can be used for many other tasks but this particular one is a) very close to me as I'm a big fan of boardgames, b) rather harmless in the case of LLM's halucinations.
+🎲 The primary use case for this app is to assist users in answering  questions about board game rules based on the instruction manual.
+While  the app can be used for other tasks, helping users with board game rules is particularly meaningful to me since I'm an avid fan of board games  myself.
+Additionally, this use case is relatively harmless, even in  cases where the model may experience hallucinations.

-🌐 The app can be accessed in the Streamlit Community Cloud (https://ask-my-pdf.streamlit.app/) but it requires your own [OpenAI's API key](https://platform.openai.com/account/api-keys).
+🌐 The app can be accessed on the Streamlit Community Cloud at https://ask-my-pdf.streamlit.app/.

+🔑 However, to use the app, you will need your own [OpenAI's API key](https://platform.openai.com/account/api-keys).

-📄 The system implements the following papers:
+📄 The app implements the following academic papers:

 - [In-Context Retrieval-Augmented Language Models](https://arxiv.org/abs/2302.00083) aka **RALM**